 Copy the contents of ucount characters from data space at

 c-from to c-to.
-The copy proceeds char
+The copy proceeds char-by-char

 from high address to low address; i.e., for overlapping areas it is